amrvac/amrvac/doc/documentation.md

 # Generating the documentation {#doc-gen}

 The documentation of MPI-AMRVAC is generated using [Doxygen](http://doxygen.org/).
-To avoid problems, make sure that you have a recent version of Doxygen.
+Every night, documentation on http://amrvac.org is automatically updated (from the git master branch).
+You can also generate the documentation locally if you have a recent version of Doxygen installed.
 The latest binaries can be downloaded [here](http://www.stack.nl/~dimitri/doxygen/download.html).

-To generate or update the documentation, execute
+To locally generate the documentation, execute

     doxygen

 in the documentation folder (`doc`).
+You can then open the documentation in `html` folder with for example

+    firefox html/index.html

 # How to write documentation {#doc-howto}